codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

 library.

-We just need a configuration module to have better control on the general settings of the system and after that we will sonn to be finished.
+We just need a configuration module to have better control on the general settings of the system and after that we will soon to be finished.
 The format of the configuration file will be the classical key value one used by most services on Linux, something like this: